 Many business decisions are based on sentiments influenced by the news, for example, with financial services and what’s happening in the stock market.
 Natural language processing can extract and analyze news content presented in the form of text, infographics, and images and provide summaries for decision-making.

 NLP is commonly used in email filtering for identifying recipients, detecting spam, and automatically routing emails to appropriate folders or individuals.
 And it can be employed in document processing.
-For example, NLP is combined with Robotic Process Automation (RPA) in the Automation Anywhere IQ Bot to automatically classify, extract, and validate information from business documents and emails.
+For example, NLP is combined with Robotic Process Automation (RPA) in the Automation Anywhere Document Automation to automatically classify, extract, and validate information from business documents and emails.
 It can help accelerate and streamline the task that traditionally has been time- and labor- intensive for human workers.
 In addition, NLP is being incorporated into everyday work tools such as spell checkers and auto-correct applications.

 These are just some of the NLP applications, and the technology continues to evolve, opening the door for new applications and industries.